The list of gone-but-not-forgotten nightclubs in Sheffield is huge. One of the most fondly remembered is The Limit.

 Neil Anderson recently published a new The Limit edition of Dirty Stop Outs Guide to 1980s Sheffield.

 All Sheffielders will have their own favourite lost night-spot.
-Other notable former clubs include:
+Other notable former clubs and pubs include:

 - Cairo Jax (formerly Romeo and Juliet’s, Bank Street)